ongr-io/ElasticsearchBundle/Resources/doc/setup.md

 ### Step 5: Enjoy with the Elasticsearch

-Usage documentation for the Elasticsearch bundle is [available here](usage.md).
-And it's up to you what an amazing things you are gonna create :sunglasses:.
+We advice to take a look at [mapping chapter](mapping.md) to configure the index.
+Search documentation for the Elasticsearch bundle is [available here](search.md).
+And finally it's up to you what an amazing things you are gonna create :sunglasses:.